 All of our other products are in various stages of development and testing.
-Viorra, the first female sexual enhancement product is the only product ready to be marketed and for sale upon finalization of marketing and clinical trials.
-The remaining products and the commercial sale of any of these products may not occur.
-As a result, we expect to incur additional losses for the foreseeable future.
+Viorra, the companies female sexual enhancement product is undergoing reformulations and final in-house testing prior to being marketed and sale to the general public as clinical trials are deemed no longer necessary.
+The company has also added 3 other OTC products that are at the same stage of development.
+As a result, we expect to incur additional losses for the foreseeable future until all products are ready for marketing and sale to the general public.
 Our estimate of the costs associated with future research, development and clinical studies may be substantially lower than the actual costs of these activities.
 If our cost estimates are incorrect, we will need additional funding for our research, development and clinical efforts.
 Please see our risk factors that discuss our ability to pay the costs of completing our research and development, which can be found in the next paragraph.
 There can be no assurance that our products will prove to have any therapeutic or other value.